clicepfl/website-archived/README.md

 ### Installation troubleshooting

 This is a list of issues that you may encounter when installing or starting the server.
-Feel free to add your own problem and solution, otherwise head over to the [Github issues](https://github.com/clicepfl/clic-website/issues).
+Feel free to add your own problems and solutions, otherwise head over to the [Github issues](https://github.com/clicepfl/clic-website/issues).

 - If you have previously installed an older version of Typescript globally, you may encounter an error such as `ts5023: unknown compiler option 'resolveJsonModule'`.
 Uninstall your global version of Typescript or update it to the latest (`npm remove -g typescript` or `npm install -g typescript@latest`).

 - When running `npm start`, the message `Error: listen EADDRINUSE: address already in use :::8000` may appear in a long stacktrace.
 This means that your local port `8000` is already used by another process, you will need to stop it before trying again.
+You may want to search how to list all programs that are using ports for your operating system, such as `netstat -plnt` on Linux.

 ### Building during development